 Developers can use buttons to enable participants to vote, cause in-game actions to happen, or control in-game entities.

-Buttons are customizable.
+Buttons are highly customizable.
 These button properties can be edited from both the Interactive Studio and a Game Client:

 - Text displayed on the button